Skip to main content

 짜장면 (Jjajangmyeon) - Black Bean Noodles

-Thick wheat noodles topped with savory black bean sauce (chunjang - fermented black soybeans), diced pork, and vegetables (onions, zucchini, potatoes).
-Korean-Chinese fusion dish introduced by Chinese immigrants in Incheon's Chinatown in the early 1900s.
-Became iconic Korean comfort food, traditionally delivered in metal containers and eaten on 'Black Day' (April 14) by singles.
-December 2025 sees gourmet versions with seafood and premium ingredients.
+Thick wheat noodles under a savory black bean sauce (chunjang, made from fermented black soybeans) with diced pork and vegetables like onion, zucchini, and potato.
+It came out of the Chinese community in Incheon's Chinatown in the early 1900s and became a Korean comfort-food staple, the kind that arrives in stacked metal containers and gets eaten on 'Black Day' (April 14) by single people.
+Lately, upscale versions add seafood and pricier ingredients.

 김밥 (Gimbap) - Korean Rice Rolls